 If you are getting an error “the allowed memory size limit exhausted” in your WordPress website, that means you are in a trouble.
 Your website can’t be open by any visitor in this world.
-It may be a bad impression on your visitors.
-It can also effect your online business.
+Its because your website’s PHP memory limit exhausted.
+This may be a bad impression on your visitors.
+You can also affect your online business.
 But you don’t worry about anything else after reading this blog.
 I am sharing with you very easy steps to fix this issue.

 What is PHP Memory Limit?

 PHP is a type of language to design web programs.
 It is a programming language to design dynamic and unique web pages.
 WordPress is also written in PHP programming language.
-PHP is server side scripting language.
+PHP is a server-side scripting language.
 When a user allows a web page to work with PHP codes.
 It automatically generates HTML output to be displayed on the browser screen on the computer.

 PHP Memory limit is a RAM of your website.
 Every WordPress website needs a website server hosting.
 These web servers are something just like a computer.
 They also need memory to run a website and its applications.

 A new WordPress website hosting provider makes a memory limit for their users.
 You have to increase that limit if you want.
 When you have crossed the memory limit to run your website.
 You will be seeing an error when visiting your website.
 This error may be something like this.